jendrikseipp/vulture/README.md

 You can add used code that is reported as unused to a Python module and add it to the list of scanned paths.
-To obtain such a whitelist automatically, pass `--make-whitelist` to Vulture. :
+To obtain such a whitelist automatically, pass `--make-whitelist` to Vulture:

     $ vulture mydir --make-whitelist > whitelist.py
     $ vulture mydir whitelist.py